-Given the topology from Figure 6, the Cisco ACE Appliance is configured in routed mode with a client side vlan and server side vlan.
-The GigabitEthernet port connecting to the WAN router needs to be configured as a Layer-2 dot1q trunk carrying client VLANs.
-The GigabitEthernet port connected to the access switches should be configured as a Layer 2 dot1q trunk server VLANs.
+Given the topology in Figure 6, the Cisco ACE Appliance is configured in routed mode with a client and a server side VLANs.
+The GigabitEthernet port connecting to the WAN router needs to be configured as a Layer 2 dot1q trunk carrying client VLANs.
+The GigabitEthernet port connecting to the access switches should be configured as a Layer 2 dot1q trunk server VLANs.
 These are the first steps in configuring the Cisco ACE Appliance.

-The following steps occur from within the Admin Context.
+Note that the following steps occur from within the Admin Context.

-Step 1 Add the client trunk to the WAN router.
-For example:
+Step 1 Add client trunk to WAN router: